walterpg/plgx-build-tasks/README.md

 #### PlgxTool Incompatibility
 * The `<PlgxConfiguration>` property is not supported.
 That property's `<Prerequisistes>` XML fragment, which provides the means to set some .PLGX creation options, is replaced by individual, first-class [MSBuild properties](#properties).

+#### Limitation

+* Microsoft NuGet packages providing .NET Framework "shim" types for older frameworks are not supported by the current PLGX format.

+These packages can allow projects targeting older .NET frameworks access to features available in newer .NET frameworks.
+One example is [`System.Runtime.InteropServices.RuntimeInformation`](https://www.nuget.org/packages/System.Runtime.InteropServices.RuntimeInformation).
+The types in this package are provided by `mscorlib.dll`, etc., in .NET 4.7.1 and newer frameworks.
+By referencing the NuGet package, projects targeting frameworks as old as .NET 4.5 may also access those types.
+Unfortunately, this technique won't work for PLGX builds run by KeePass, unless the target machine is actually running an older framework.
+Machines running .NET 4.7.1 or later will fail to install the plugin via PLGX, due to the collision of types in `System.Runtime.InteropServices.RuntimeInformation` and `mscorlib`.

+>Hint: When PLGX builds fail, use the `-debug` option of `KeePass.exe` to see compiler error output.

+KeePass doesn't currently provide a way to control how these supplemental references are compiled into the plugin (like MSBuild does, for example).
+The only workaround for this issue is to avoid referencing such packages.

 #### Project TODOs

 * Add companion task to produce a .ZIP archive for "portable installation" distributions.